resgateio/resgate/resprotocol.md

 # Query resources

-A query resource is a resource where its model properties or collection models may vary based on the query.
-It is used to request partial or filtered resources, such as for searches, filters, or pagination.
+A query resource is a resource where its model properties or collection values may vary based on the query.
+It is used to request partial or filtered resources, such as for searches, sorting, or pagination.

 ## Query event